Here you will find answers to common questions about the Passport to Israel Program.

 Click here to find out additional information on enrollment & eligibility, benefits the program brings, and the Passport to Israel application.

 Passport to Israel is a St. Paul Jewish community savings incentive program that helps families save money to send their teens on educational trips to Israel.
-It is a partnership between families, participating synagogues and the Jewish Federation of Greater St. Paul.
+It is a partnership between families, participating synagogues and the St. Paul Jewish Federation.

 “The time I spent in Israel has instilled with me an

 even greater passion for Judaism and the land of

 Any Jewish child in the St. Paul area can enroll.
 Usually families begin when their child is 8, so they have the full balance available at age 16, but starting later is fine.
 The Federation matching funds are available to families who make a gift to The Federation Annual Campaign.
 Your gift to The Federation is allocated among all the St. Paul Jewish community agencies to help keep our community strong and vibrant for your children and your children’s children.